Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 !!! example
     After a long day of programming, I created a cheat sheet with the most commonly used code snippets to save time during future projects.

+## verb phrase
+take forever:

+You take forever in front of the mirror in the morning.

+work overtime: means that an individual is working beyond their regular or standard working hours.

+I have to work overtime today to get it done.

+## casual conversation

+Can I gat you something to drink?你想喝点什么嘛？